On the moduli space of positive Ricci curvature metrics on homotopy spheres

 If the coordinate system lies in the region corresponding where $f(\iota(s))$ is increasing, we have that $\partial/\partial w$ can be decomposed into non-negative components in the $-\partial/\partial s$ and $\partial/\partial t$ directions.
 As $h_{\infty}(\iota(s))$ is constant at these values of $s$, we see that the metric itself is constant along $s$-parameter lines.
 Again, we have that $g_{ii}$ is non-decreasing along $t$ parameter lines, hence the result in this case.

-Now suppose that $\bar{E}$ is not trivial and the connection is not everywhere flat.
-Recall from the proof of Proposition 7 that the non-flatness is constrained to lie within the region corresponding to $r \in (\delta/2,\delta)$, which is equivalent to $s \in (\delta/2,\delta).$ Note that changing the principal connection on the associated $SO(m+1)$-bundle only alters the metric on $\bar{E}$ in directions tangent to the distance sphere bundles.
+Now suppose that the connection on $E$ is not everywhere flat.
+Recall that the non-flatness is constrained to lie within the region corresponding to $r \in (\delta/3,2\delta/3)$, which is equivalent to $s \in (\delta/3,2\delta/3).$ Note that changing the principal connection on the associated $SO(m+1)$-bundle only alters the metric on $\bar{E}$ in directions tangent to the distance sphere bundles.
 In particular, normal directions to the distance sphere bundles are unaffected, so in this region $\partial/\partial w=\partial/\partial t$ as before.
 The same arguments as for the flat case again yield the result that $g_{ii}$ is non-decreasing in normal directions.

-Next suppose that our initial coordinate system $\{x_1,...,x_{4k-1} \}$ lies on the disc-bundle with which we begin our construction of $X$, where the metric takes the form described in Lemma 8.
+Next suppose that our initial coordinate system $\{x_1,...,x_{4k-1} \}$ lies on the disc-bundle with which we begin our construction of $X_p$, where the metric takes the form described in Lemma 5.1.
 Arguments analogous to the above show that $\partial g_{ii}(w)/\partial w \ge 0$, since $\theta(s)$ is a strictly increasing function.

-Finally, if we choose a coordinate system $\{x_1,...,x_{4k-1} \}$ which crosses the boundary between a handle and the original disc-bundle, or between two handles, the non-negativity of a derivative arbitrarily close to the boundary on either side is clearly sufficient to guarantee non-negativity throughout the region. {\square}
+Finally, if we choose a coordinate system $\{x_1,...,x_{4k-1} \}$ which crosses the boundary between a handle and the original disc-bundle, or between two handles, the non-negativity of a derivative arbitrarily close to the boundary on either side is clearly sufficient to guarantee non-negativity throughout the region. {\square} \eject

 \centerline{\bf \S6 Paths of metrics}